-This is used to monitor contamination during nucleic acid extraction and/or cross-reactions with the host tissue.
+This is used to monitor contamination during nucleic acid extraction and/or cross-reaction with host tissue.
 This requires nucleic acid extraction and subsequent amplification of uninfected host tissue.
 It is recommended to include multiple controls when large numbers of positives are expected.